 The type of power control used can also impact the connectivity and performance of the network layer.
 Choosing a higher transmission power increases the connectivity of the network.
-Routing protocols can take advantage of fully connected networks to provide multiple routes for a given source-destination pair in cases where some nodes or links fail [16].
-However, this goal is achieved at the expense of reducing network capacity and energy-savings.
 In addition, power control impacts the signaling overhead of routing protocols used in mobile wireless ad hoc networks.
 Higher transmission power decreases the number of forwarding hops between source-destination pairs, therefore reducing the signaling load necessary to maintain routes when nodes are mobile.
-The signaling overhead of routing protocols can consume a significant percentage of the available resources at the network layer, reducing the end user's bandwidth and power availability.
-This is compounded by the fact that topology changes in wireless and mobile networks occur at a much faster time scale in comparison to wired networks.
-Thus, routing protocols should be capable of rapidly responding to these changes using minimal signaling and taking into account the power reserves distributed in wireless networks.
+The signaling overhead of routing protocols can consume a significant percentage of the available resources at the network layer reducing the end user's bandwidth and power availability.